Skip to main content

 What we presume a relationship will look like shapes our contribution to the partnership.
 Expectations of a relationship are inherently subjective and biased, and if all partners assume the other person automatically knows and agrees with their expectations without ever having a conversation about it, those expectations will likely lead to tension in the relationship.

 Unrealistic expectations can create a sense of constant disappointment.
 When partners fail to meet these expectations, it can lead to feelings of inadequacy and frustration.
-Couples with unrealistic optimism about their relationship have been found to be more likely to experience declines in marital satisfaction over time.
+Couples with unrealistic optimism about their relationship are more likely to experience declines in marital satisfaction over time.

 The good news is that you can learn to identify, share, and manage your expectations of each other in such a way that both parties’ needs are met.